einsteinpy/einsteinpy/README.rst

   $ sudo apt install python3-einsteinpy

+Please note that the package version in Debian Repositories might not be the latest.
+But it will be definitely the most stable version of EinsteinPy available till date.

 Please check out the `guide for alternative installation methods`_.

 .. _`guide for alternative installation methods`: https://einsteinpy.github.io/installation/